Iver: Iver

+Thorney

+In the spring of 893 a Viking raiding army plundered through Kent and Sussex.
+After reaching Farnham in Surrey it was intercepted by Alfred the Great's son Edward with his West Saxon Fyrd.
+The Danes were routed, fleeing over the River Thames into Mercia with the West Saxon army in pursuit.
+Having reached the River Colne the Danes mounted a defence on what was known as Thorney Island, believed to be land between the Colne and an offshoot channel of the river between Thorney and Iver.
+Edward began a siege of the island and was joined by Æthelred of Mercia with soldiers from the Mercian garrison in London.
+After a prolonged stalemate an agreement was reached with the Danes that they would to leave the Angle and Saxon controlled lands peacefully and go directly to the lands in the east under Danish control which they duly did, without any of their plundered spoils.

 Iver Heath

 Iver Heath is the location of Heatherden Hall, a Victorian estate with spectacular grounds.
 It was purchased by Lt.
 Col. Grant Morden, a Canadian financier, who transformed the mansion by adding a huge ballroom and Turkish bath.
 During the 1930s it became a retreat and private meeting place for politicians and diplomats.
 The agreement to form the Irish Free State was signed at Heatherden Hall.
 The Church of St Margaret was built in 1862.
 Iver Heath itself is centred on a triangle of roads.
-The village post office is on the Slough Road to the south, while a parade of shops used to be found along Church Road to the north.
+The village post office was on the Slough Road to the south, but closed in September 2020, while a parade of shops used to be found along Church Road to the north.
 Slough Road and Church Road are connected by Bangors Road North to the east.

 Richings Park

 Richings Park was once the estate of Lord Bathurst.
+In the 1630s, the Richings estate was owned by the Salter family, who in 1678 sold it to Sir Peter Apsley.
+His daughter Catherine married her cousin, Allen Bathurst, 1st Earl Bathurst.
+Around 1740, the estate was sold to the Earl of Hertford, and in 1776 to Sir John Coghill, 1st Baronet of Richings.

+In the 1780s, the house was burned down and rebuilt.
+It was later the home of the Sullivan and Meeking families.
+Ironically, in 1924, Viola Meeking married into the Bathurst family who had held the Richings Park estate two centuries earlier.

-Richings Park mansion, very briefly the home of RAF Bomber Command, was destroyed during World War II, and its site is now a residential area with its own shopping facilities.
+The new Richings Park mansion, very briefly the home of RAF Bomber Command, was destroyed during World War II, and its site is now a residential area with its own shopping facilities.
+Local street names reflect the history of the estate.
 The cellars of the house are still visible in fields now overlooking the M4.

+Richings Park is the location of Iver railway station on the Elizabeth line.